zerospiel/docs/docs/admin-installation.md

 4. Install Helm

-    The easiest way to install k0rdent is through its Helm chart, so let's get Helm installed:
+    The easiest way to install k0rdent is through its Helm chart, so let's get Helm installed.
+You can find the [full instructions here](https://helm.sh/docs/intro/install/), or use these instructions:

     ```shell
     curl -fsSL -o get_helm.sh https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3